 When specified on the datasheets, cooling shall be provided by redundant motor driven auxiliary fans.
 Fans shall be directly mounted on the motor enclosure or may be on the inlet ducting in the case of TEPV motors.
 In all cases, the fan motor assembly shall be designed for easy access and replacement.
 Fan assemblies shall meet the requirements of 4.4.10.6.1.
 Motors shall be in accordance with IEEE 841 and externally accessible for lubrication.

-4 Whereor a
+4.4.10.6.4 Where offshore platform or a similar marine environment is specified, fans external to the stator end shields shall not be aluminum or epoxy coated steel.

 Stator Laminations